NxPKG/khulnasoft-docs/content/support/Troubleshooting/General Troubleshooting/Contacting Cloudflare Support.md

 5\.
 To authenticate using an authenticator app, click **Configure authenticator app** and follow the [configuration instructions](/support/account-management-billing/account-privacy-and-security/securing-user-access-with-two-factor-authentication-2fa/#configure-totp-mobile-app-authentication-for-two-factor-cloudflare-login) on the following screen.
 After configuration, the token code will appear in your mobile authentication application.

 6\.
-Wait until the Cloudflare Support agent asks for the code before sharing the verification token.
+Wait until the Khulnasoft Support agent asks for the code before sharing the verification token.

 ___